-As of June 30, 2020, the Company's condensed consolidated financial statements do not recognize a contingency liability under ASC 450 because management does not believe that a loss or expense related to the State Complaint or the Federal Complaint is probable or reasonably estimable.
-The specific factors that limit the Company's ability to reasonably estimate a loss or expense related to the State Complaint or the Federal Complaint include that the cases are in their early stages and neither the State Complaint nor the Federal Complaint specify an amount of damages.
-If and when management believes payments associated with the State Complaint or the Federal Complaint are a probable future event that may result in a loss or expense to the Company and the loss or expense is reasonably estimable, the Company may recognize in its condensed consolidated financial statements a contingency liability and resulting loss in such period.
+As of September 30, 2020, the Company's condensed consolidated financial statements do not recognize a contingency liability or disclose a range of reasonably possible loss under ASC 450 because management does not believe that a loss or expense related to the Federal Complaint or the SEC Investigation is probable or reasonably estimable.
+The specific factors that limit the Company's ability to reasonably estimate a loss or expense related to the Federal Complaint or the SEC Investigation include that both matters are in early stages and no amount of damages has been specified.
+If and when management believes losses associated with the Federal Complaint or the SEC Investigation are a probable future event that may result in a loss or expense to the Company and the loss or expense is reasonably estimable, the Company will recognize a contingency liability and resulting loss in such period.

-Based on information currently available, management is not aware of any other legal or regulatory claims that would have a material effect on the Company's condensed consolidated financial statements and therefore no accrual is required as of June 30, 2020.
+Based on information currently available, management is not aware of any other legal or regulatory claims that would have a material effect on the Company's condensed consolidated financial statements and therefore no accrual is required as of September 30, 2020.